AVIA B-534 – Wooden propeller

 Czechoslovak propeller from 1930s for the last biplane fighter aircraft

 Avia is a former aircraft manufacturer established in 1918 right after the Great War in Prague, Czechoslovakia (now Czech Republic).
-Czech engineers proceeded with aircraft production, based on previous pre-war experiences and knowledge learned mainly from French and Austrian manufacturers.
-Since 1918 till 1939 Avia (and there were other aircraft manufacturers in Czechoslovakia) produced several hundreds of various types of airplanes, from fighters to heavy bombers.
-They formed the Czechoslovak Air Force, which never actually attended the WWII, except of the AVIA B-534.
+Czech engineers proceeded with aircraft production based uppon previous pre-war experiences and knowledge gained mainly from French and Austrian manufacturers.
+From 1918 untill 1939, Avia (there were other aircraft manufacturers in Czechoslovakia) produced several hundred types of airplanes, from fighters to heavy bombers.
+They formed the Czechoslovak Air Force, which never actually participated the WWII, the exception being the AVIA B-534.

-AVIA B-534 was a advanced fighter aircraft, which may be compared to Gloster Gladiator.
-Before the war in 1939, during the occupation of Czechoslovakia by Hitlers army, Czech pilots turned on the engines of B-534s and flew away from their homeland to Poland, later to France and the UK to fight against the Axis.
-During the WWII, these aeroplanes which remained in hangars were often used by German and Slovak pilots.
+AVIA B-534 was an advanced fighter aircraft, which may be compared to the Gloster Gladiator.
+Before the war in 1939, during the occupation of Czechoslovakia by Hitler’s army, Czech pilots turned on the engines of B-534s and flew away from their homeland to Poland, then later to France and the UK to fight against the Axis.
+During the WWII, the airplanes which remained in hangars were often used by German and Slovak pilots.

 +420 775 026 559